 Modular construction of these prefabricated buildings is a particular strength of U.S. Chemical Storage, and our process is efficient and streamlined upon arrival.
 First, the protective covering on the building is removed and then it is offloaded on-site with a crane.
 Each half of the building is positioned to facilitate combining into one structure and it is assembled together just as it was designed to do.

-The wall construction included mineral wool insulation and multiple layers of UL Classified fire-resistant gypsum wallboard encased between interior and exterior heavy gauge Galvanneal sheet steel for maximum durability.
+The wall construction included mineral wool insulation and multiple layers of UL Classified fire-resistant gypsum wallboard encased between interior and exterior heavy gauge Galvanneal steel for maximum durability.
+Galvanneal steel is a type of galvanized steel that has been annealed for additional strength.
 Wallboard layers are offset with overlapping joints for maximum fire resistance and conform to NFPA 30 standards.
-The roof system meets a 4-hour fire-rated Class A flame spread rating, wind uplift that exceeds UL Rating I-60, and is constructed of the same weatherproof non-combustible construction as the walls.
+The roof system meets a 4-hour fire-rated Class A flame spread rating, wind uplift that exceeds UL Rating I-60 and is constructed of the same weatherproof non-combustible construction as the walls.
 The floor consists of fiberglass T-bar style grating and a leak-proof spill containment sump.
-The sump is fabricated from continuously welded 10-gauge steel sheets for maximum spill containment and coated with a chemical resistant epoxy.
+The sump is fabricated from continuously welded 10-gauge steel sheets for maximum spill containment and coated with a chemical-resistant epoxy.

 Some of the accessories used in this building include a convection heater, explosion-proof refrigeration unit, explosion-proof incandescent light fixture, standard electrical load center, single door with panic hardware, rollup door, dry chemical fire suppression system, combination shower/eyewash station, and loading ramps.